Skip to content

 • you are importing the objects in connection with moving to Norway

 You have to submit the declaration to Norwegian Customs when you arrive in Norway to declare your household goods.
-If you are unable to be present during customs processing, and you have a friend or another private person transporting your removals, you must ensure that whoever is transporting the goods for you can present the declaration that is signed by you.
-If you are using a professional removals company, they will ensure your removals are Customs cleared by using a Customs broker/agent.
-The goods will not be processed until the declaration has been submitted and correctly filled in.
+If you are unable to be present during customs processing, and you have a friend or another private person transporting your household goods, you must ensure that whoever is transporting the goods for you can present the declaration that is signed by you.
+If you are using a professional moving company, they will ensure that your household goods are Customs cleared by using a Customs broker/agent.
+A third-party carrier should be equipped with a power of attorney.
+The goods will not be processed until the declaration has been submitted and is correctly filled in.

 In order to simplify customs processing, you have to make an inventory list of your household goods.
 It does not have to be very detailed.
 Example: